JacobFischer/tslint-no-math-random/README.md

 ## The `ban` alternative

-TSLint's built in rule [ban][ban] can accomplish much of what this repo allows.
+TSLint's built in rule [ban][ban] can accomplish much of what this package allows.

-exmaple:
+Example:

 ```json
 {